-Camilla R. Nicolaisen was born 1988 in Lofoten (NO) and is currently based in Tromsø, with a studio space at Kysten - Troms Municipality Culture Centre.
+Camilla R. Nicolaisen was born 1988 in Lofoten (NO) and is currently based in Tromsø and Paris.
+She has a studio space at Kysten - Troms Municipality Culture Centre in Tromsø .
 She graduated with a bachelor’s degree in Ceramic from Bergen Academy of Art and Design, followed by a master’s degree in Contemporary Art at the Tromsø Art Academy.
-She is also the co-founder and one of the curators of Tromsø’s Open Out Festival, an annual art festival with a focus on queer perspectives, as well as the current Board-leader of The Association of North Norwegian Artist (NNBK).
+She is involved in curatorial work, art consultant work for public buildings as well as a board member in The Association of North Norwegian Artist (NNBK).

 Her artistic practice involves film, drawing, ceramic structures, sound art and installations with natural materials.
 Through various mediums, she explores the silent interconnectedness that exists unconsciously between beings on the earth.
 More generally, she sees her work, both as an artist and curator, as part of a global movement to challenge the dominant narratives linked to colonization, gender norms and consumerism.
 She wants to go beyond the underlying western concept of culture vs. nature, and other such dichotomies that create artificial separations, and enquires how habitual knowledge can keep existing in the present.